kangks/amazon-freertos/README.md

 1. Choose Create certificate
 1. Download all the certificates
 1. Choose Activate
-1. Choose Attach a policy – let’s talk about IoT Policy
+1. Choose Attach a policy to attach policy from previous step
 1. Go to Settings and make a note of Custom endpoint

 ## Step 2 - Create Cloud9 instance